rogerpadilla/nukak/README.md

     entitiesMiddleware({
       // this will generate CRUD REST APIs for your entities
       // all other entities will be automatically included
-      // use 'includeEntities' to specifiy exact entities (if needed)
+      // 'include' option can also be used
-      excludeEntities: [Confirmation, User],
+      exclude: [Confirmation, User],
     })
   );
 ```